German Interrogative Pronouns

 “Was ist das?” – What is this?

-Hopefully, things became quiet clear.
+Hopefully, things became quite clear.
 So, the key to understand this kind of German pronoun is to remember the table in order to know what German interrogative pronouns exists.
 Furthermore, you should always pay attention to the case of the person or thing you are asking for.

 Some Last Words and Exercises